-102-3.1 Beginning Date of Contractor's Responsibility: Maintain traffic starting the day work begins on the project or on the first day Contract Time is charged, whichever is earlier.

-102-3.2 Worksite Traffic Supervisor: Provide a Worksite Traffic Supervisor who is responsible for initiating, installing, and maintaining all temporary traffic control devices as described in this Section and the Contract Documents.
-Provide all equipment and materials needed to set up, take down, maintain traffic control, and handle traffic-related situations.
+- 102-3.1 Beginning Date of Contractor's Responsibility: Maintain traffic starting the day work begins on the project or on the first day Contract Time is charged, whichever is earlier. - 102-3.2 Worksite Traffic Supervisor: Provide a Worksite Traffic Supervisor who is responsible for initiating, installing, and maintaining all temporary traffic control devices as described in this Section and the Contract Documents.
+Provide all equipment and materials needed to set up, take down, and maintain temporary traffic control, and handle traffic-related situations.
+Provide the Worksite Traffic Supervisor or designee with a tablet or smartphone with internet access for recording information into the Department's lane closure notification system.
 Use approved alternate Worksite Traffic Supervisors when necessary.

 The Worksite Traffic Supervisor must meet the personnel qualifications specified in Section 105.